Spare a thought for us poor old journos churning out long-term test reports!

-I was waiting at a roundabout ready to pull out into the stream of traffic when a Mercedes-Benz Sprinter loaded up with pre-packed sandwiches slammed straight into the back of me.
+In the case of the Citroën Relay, it has been reliable to the point of tedium so far.
+I was pondering what I was going to write about in my next report while waiting at a roundabout the other day ready to pull out into the stream of traffic when – almost like manna from heaven – a Mercedes-Benz Sprinter loaded up with pre-packed sandwiches slammed straight into the back of my van.

-Rather curiously, he told me: “Sorry mate but the brakes are cr*p on this van!”
+Rather curiously, he told me: “Sorry mate but the brakes are sh*t on this van!”

 “Not very good,” is the obvious answer to that particular question.